danielaparker/jsoncons/doc/ref/jsonpointer/basic_json_pointer.md

     template <class IntegerType>
     basic_json_pointer& operator/=(IntegerType index)
 First, appends the JSON Pointer separator `/`.
 Then appends the token `index`.
+This overload only participates in overload resolution if IntegerType is an integer type.

     basic_json_pointer& operator+=(const basic_json_pointer& ptr)
 Concatenates the current pointer and the specified pointer `ptr`.